nextgeniuspro/QtAdMob/README.md

 ```

 ### Widgets ###
-If your app uses qt widgets, next steps will explain add QtAdMob with widgets
+If your app uses qt widgets, next steps will explain how to add QtAdMob with widgets

 - Create banner object and setup its parameters
 ```